Search features

 en Email Email More info More Info

-...Creativity and Communication critically examines theories of creativity, the creative process, how the brain produces creative ideas, creative collaboration, and the impact of constraints, attitude, and environment on one’s personal creative expression.
-This course also explores creativity from a Ch...
+...An exploration of creative identity, how the brain produces creative ideas, theories of creativity, how to engage in creative collaboration, and the impact of constraints, attitude, and environment on personal and organizational creative expression.
+This course also explores creativity from a Christ...

 PHY 201 L2 - Physics 1: Space, Time and Motion (2024-2025 Spring Term)